braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_11.md

 ## Upgrade Requirements

-If your Android app does not yet target the new **Android 11** (API Version 30), then no upgrade steps are required yet.
+If your Android app does not yet target **Android 11** (API Version 30), then no Braze Android SDK upgrade steps are required.

 When your Android app targets **Android 11** (API Version 30), please upgrade to [Braze Android SDK v8.1.0][1].